idalmys/friend-app-heroku/README.md

 # How woks
 The user must fill it out the complete survey if it dont the app will show an error.
-Once the completed the survey can see the best match with your answer
+Once the completed the survey can see the best match with your answer.Click on API FRIEND LIST will see the information that other users

 # Tecnologies